 The Victorian branch of AEFI-CAN is managed by SAEFVIC (Surveillance of Adverse Events Following Vaccination In the Community).
 SAEFVIC encourages online reporting of any adverse events following immunisation (AEFI) and are happy to be contacted regarding any vaccine safety query.

-Reviewed by: Adele Harris (SAEFVIC Research Nurse, Murdoch Children’s Research Institute) and Annette Alafaci (SAEFVIC Research Assistant, Murdoch Children’s Research Institute)
+Authors: Adele Harris (SAEFVIC Research Nurse, Murdoch Children’s Research Institute) and Annette Alafaci (SAEFVIC Research Assistant, Murdoch Children’s Research Institute)

 Date: April 2019

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.

 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family’s personal health.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult a healthcare professional.